 Bottom line: if you don’t have oil in your skin (meaning you have teensy pores and nary a pimple), you likely have dry skin.
 On top of that, if you experience flakiness and irritation, you can feel even more confident about your diagnosis.
 If you're experiencing tightness or a dull complexion, or you've had a night of drinking (which can suck hydration out of your skin), you likely have dehydrated skin.

 Avoid Over-Exfoliating Your Skin

 But don't let that keep you from exfoliating at all.
 According to Darden, it’s still important to exfoliate dry and sensitive skin because if you’re not removing the dead skin on the surface, your hydrating and treatment products won’t be able to properly absorb.
-If you have super dry skin, Thornfeldt recommends reserving physical exfoliation to the professional environment (like microdermabrasion) and instead sticking to chemical exfoliants (aka acids) of low concentrations that won’t trigger the damaging response.
-Try these exfoliating pads from Kinship—they're made with glycolic acid (an AHA) as well as the brand's plant-based probiotic that maintains your moisture barrier.
+If you have super dry skin, Thornfeldt recommends reserving physical exfoliation to the professional environment (like microdermabrasion) and instead, sticking to chemical exfoliants (aka acids) of low concentrations that won’t trigger the damaging response.
+Try these exfoliating pads from Kinship—they're made with glycolic acid (an AHA) as well as the brand's plant-based probiotic, which can help maintain your moisture barrier.

 Use Sulfate-Free Cleansers